nightscout/nightscout.github.io/docs/update/migrate_heroku.md

 !!!warning "The following operation is critical."
     You must insert the mLab password in your Atlas string.

+!!! info
+    If you used the helper link above, copy the resulting string obtained by pressing the `Convert` button.

 In Notepad you have two strings with this format (not these values).